Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 Realizing I’m in trouble, I get myself to a solution of privilege.
 I see a psychotherapist weekly for three months.
 We drop some depth charges into my rage and despair and grief and guilt.

-I leave the sessions feeling dehydrated.
+I leave the therapy sessions feeling dehydrated.

 Rather, I try to practice compassion for them.

+There’s a few reasons for this.
 I know there is physiological evidence that forgiveness is good for my health, but I also know that all the people who have hurt me, have themselves suffered the deepest of rejections early in life.

 They already have a surfeit of un-deserved shame, and more of the same will not help.